OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 All NPCs act like players by respawning automatically upon death at their original spawn point.
 If you want an NPC to truly die you must set them up with either the "true death" command or in your yaml config for the NPC.
 During a true death NPC ragdolls do not disappear until a player removes them.

-By default all NPCs will move around randomly, you can use the console commands to make them stop moving, or edit the yaml config to have them stand still once spawned.
+By default all NPCs will move around randomly, you can use the console command to make them stop moving, or edit the yaml config to have them stand still once spawned.

 See all available commands in the Commands section below.

 ## Using the YAML file

-There is a file that comes with the mod called **VV.NPCS.yaml** in the config folder with examples.
+There is a file that comes with the mod called **Example.VV.NPCS.yaml** in the config folder with examples.
+This file must be manually renamed to **VV.NPCS.yaml** to load in the mod, this prevents mod updates from overriding your configurations.
 This file is where you can define your custom NPCs to be able to spawn them in game.
 You can also update existing NPCs from these configurations without needing to remove them from the game.
 When you update an existing NPC it will get overwritten and lose all data previously tied to it.

 This file does not automatically live update if you change it while the game is running, but there is a command ``npcs_reloadconfig`` to force reload it.
-If there is information missing from your npc configurations it will be set to the default value and should not throw errors.
+If there is information missing from your NPC configurations it will be set to the default value and should not throw errors.
 If you see errors check you have used the correct data type for the config and do not have any spelling mistakes.
 The error should tell you which line is causing the problem.

 The yaml file is local and will not sync to others.
 This file is not required on the server nor is it needed for the mod to function.
 It is purely for setup if you want to customize NPCs.